 Who are we?

-Eric Sorenson ~ Foundation Governor, Chair of Governing Body and Link Governor for Maths
+Eric Sorenson ~ Foundation Governor, Chair of Governing Body and Link Governor for Safeguarding and EYFS

 Simon Harvey ~ Foundation Governor and Link Governor for Religious Education and Worship

 Amy Rodwell ~ Foundation Governor and Link Governor for SEN